bluesky/tiled/docs/source/reference/http-api-overview.md

 provides all the metadata and data below a given node.

-Specialized data access routes ``GET /api/v1/array/block/{path}``, ``GET /api/v1/array/full/{path}``, and ``GET /api/v1/dataframe/partition/{path}`` provide options for slicing and sub-selection specific to arrays and dataframes.
+Specialized data access routes ``GET /api/v1/array/block/{path}``, ``GET /api/v1/array/full/{path}``, and ``GET /api/v1/table/partition/{path}`` provide options for slicing and sub-selection specific to arrays and table.
 Generic clients, like a web browser, should use the "full" routes, which send the entire (sliced) result in one response.
 More sophisticated clients with some knowledge of Tiled may use the other routes, which enable parallel chunk-based access.